sanskarjaiswal2001/Julia-Set/README.md

 A Javascript program to print the Julia Set

 ## This is a slightly modified version of [Mandlebrot Set project](https://github.com/sanskarjaiswal2001/Mandlebrot-Set) to visualize the [Julia Set](https://en.wikipedia.org/wiki/Julia_set)
+**Hover the mouse around to change the real and imaginary parts of the constant complex number**

 **Try it out here :** [Julia Set](https://sanskarjaiswal2001.github.io/Julia-Set/)